-Based upon how you define assets, they can then be selected for plan development.
+Based on how you define assets, they can then be selected for plan development.
 A defined selection process is the most critical of all concepts in asset management.
-Assets should be selected based upon their criticality and their defined risk to the value stream.
-A Risk Based Asset Management (RBAM®) approach should be utilized that includes a defined process for classifying, analyzing, controlling and measuring the effectiveness of the operating and equipment maintenance strategies.
+Assets should be selected based on their criticality and their defined risk to the value stream.
+A Risk-Based Asset Management (RBAM®) approach should be utilized that includes a defined process for classifying, analyzing, controlling and measuring the effectiveness of the operating and equipment maintenance strategies.

 From a pure process perspective, asset definition and selection is most likely an outcome of the strategic asset management plan and the establishment of asset management objectives.
 The point is to maintain the linkage for achieving organizational objectives within the AMPs.